My name is Benedict and I have been working within the backlink industry for over 18 years.

 What none seemed to understand is that the minute a client submitted a list of ‘toxic’ links to Google to be removed or discounted, they were in fact admitting to Google they had bought backlinks or at least paid a company to build them.

-SEO page last checked and updated on October 20, 2020
+Last fact checked and updated on October 20, 2020